secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

   - The transaction should be recorded as a New Business opportunity, using a [New Subscription quote](/handbook/sales/field-operations/sales-operations/deal-desk/#new-subscription-quote).
 The original Closed Lost opportunity will not be reversed.

 **Exceptions:**
-- Any exceptions to the Late Renewal Policy or to the 15-day booking policy must be **documented in SFDC Chatter and include the following details**:
+- Any exceptions to the **Late Renewal Policy** must be **documented in SFDC Chatter and include the following details**:
   - Relevant details about the account/opp seeking a late renewal extension / early booking
   - Why an exception is needed (justification)
   - Impact to the business (Net ARR or Renewal ARR loss)
   - **Approval from both** Sales VP and CFO (or Principal Accounting Officer)
   - Anticipated (revised) Renewal Close Date

-- Once all of the above have been documented in Chatter, please tag @sales-support on the associated opportunity so that [Sales Operations can take the appropriate actions](https://internal.gitlab.com/handbook/sales/sales-operations/#late-renewal-exception-process) to exclude the opportunity from auto closure / forward the opportunity to Billing Ops for early booking.
+- Once all of the above have been documented in Chatter, please tag @sales-support on the associated opportunity so that [Sales Operations can take the appropriate actions](https://internal.gitlab.com/handbook/sales/sales-operations/#late-renewal-exception-process) to exclude the opportunity from auto closure.
      - - See the [Late Renewal Notification & Auto Close Processes](https://internal.gitlab.com/handbook/sales/go-to-market/renewals/#steps-to-request-an-exception) section of the handbook for details on how the system automatidally supports late renewal exceptions.

+- Any exceptions to the **15-day booking policy** must be **documented in SFDC Chatter and include the following details**:
+  - Relevant details about the account/opp seeking early booking
+  - Why an exception is needed (justification)
+  - Impact to the business (Net ARR or Renewal ARR loss)
+  - **Approval from both** CRO and CFO (or Principal Accounting Officer)
+  - Anticipated (revised) Renewal Close Date
+  - Tag @Sales-Support and the Sr. Dir., Deal Desk for visibility

+- Note: Opportunities approved for invoicing outside of the 15-day booking policy will be booked and invoiced as approved, but the booking will then be moved so that the close date falls within the 15-day bookings policy.
+For clarity, quota credit and commission will align to the 15 day booking policy even if approvals are obtained to invoice the transaction earlier than 15 days prior to the Quote Start Date.

 **Do I have to wait to submit my opportunity for approval?**